Six-time cancer survivor Pat Wright has died

 Wright died leaving son Sajato Jarrett and adopted son Peter Wright.

-When her cancer returned her son Sajato moved back to Jamaica from New York to take care of her.
+When her cancer returned, her son Jarrett moved back to Jamaica from New York to take care of her.